QihangStudio/Ann-Arbor-Weather-Trend/README.md

 python src/analysis.py
 ```

 ## Data Source

 Weather data are retrieved from NOAA climate records and stored in `data/data.csv`.

-## Author
+## License

 © 2026 Qihang Cheng.

+Code in this repository is licensed under the MIT License.

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Documents, figures, and presentation materials are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.